55 Must-Try Friendsgiving Games & Ideas to Make Your Celebration Unforgettable

 Outdoor Activities & Games To Play at Friendsgiving

-Enjoy these fun ideas for outdoor games to play at Friendsgiving.
+Enjoy these fun ideas for outdoor games to play at Friendsgiving with kids or adults.

 Stuff a turkey pinata with candy and Thanksgiving treats and prizes.
 Take turns hitting the pinata until it breaks open!